 2. SaaS (Software as a Service) Platform

 With Cloud as its hosting environment, SaaS eCommerce platforms omit out the complexity of operating an online business, as there is no need to self-manage the software.
 If you are a small scale enterprise and can do without many customizations, it is best to “rent” the platform.
 It is a cost-effective solution.
-All important functions like product updates, security, hosting, and PCI compliance are managed by the SaaS provider
+The SaaS provider manages all essential functions like product updates, security, hosting, and PCI compliance

 3. Headless Commerce Platform